-On behalf of the Board, I would like to thank the management and staff of Spindex for their commitment and contributions to the Group's performance in a particularly challenging year.
-I would also like to express my gratitude to my fellow directors for their advice and wise counsel in guiding the Group under difficult conditions.
-To our many customers, bankers, shareholders, business associates and suppliers, I truly appreciate your continuing support over the years.
+On behalf of the Board, I would like to thank the management and staff of Spindex for their dedication and hard work in meeting the many challenges in FY2021.
+Your contributions have made possible for the Group's good performance in a difficult year.
+I would also like to express my gratitude to my fellow directors for their many contributions in guiding the Group under uncertain conditions.
+I remain grateful to all our customers, bankers, shareholders, business associates and suppliers for their continuing support.

-TAN CHOO PIE @ TAN CHANG CHAI Chairman
+TAN CHOO PIE @ TAN CHANG CHAI

+Chairman